ReWilding Red Riding Hood

 Or here is a longer, darker version that I recorded some years ago here, which is also on the video page of my website.

-Participate in lively facilitated discussions in pairs and small groups, as we explore our ideas out loud.
-Be guided to craft your own rendition in a supportive learning community- though this is entirely optional for each participant.
+Participate in lively facilitated discussions in pairs and small groups, as we explore our ideas out loud in a supportive learning community.
+Receive a provocation to craft your own rendition after the workshop.

 HOW: Online via Zoom